Nubiza/NubiAuth/README.md

 # Dashboard
 https://auth.nubizaserver.my.id/

-# NubiAuth add new user
+# How add new user

 ## Username Only
 |**Parameter**|**Value**|